Skip to Main Content

 The Williams Record

-Phoebe Pallesen ’27 is a prospective English major and Asian studies concentrator from New York, N.Y.
-She is a section editor for the features section.
-She previously served as a staff writer for features.
+Phoebe Pallesen ’27 is an English and Chinese major from New York, N.Y.
+She is an executive editor for the news section.
+She has previously served as managing editor, section editor for the features section, and before that, as a staff writer for features.

 Email: [email protected]